 Himalayan monal, yellow and red-billed chough, pheasant, are few dramatic birds of this national park.
 Musk deer, Snow leopard, red panda, black beer are prominently present in Sagarmatha National Park.
 Therefore, Sagarmatha National Park is home to some of the fantastic mammal of the world.
 Discovering Sagarmatha National Park is an integral part of Everest Base Camp trek.

-Including Mount Everest (8848m), the Everest Base Camp trek offers a whole lot of mountain asylum for the trekkers.
+Including Mount Everest (8848m), the Everest Base Camp treks offers a whole lot of mountain asylum for the trekkers.
 Below is the list of other specific mountains from the Everest region.